vitalab/vitalab.github.io/article/_posts/2023-02-09-fully-automated-QC-for-cardiac-CMR.md

 Motion artifact detection
 - 2D CNN with LSTM layer
 - k-space corruption for data augmentation to provide balanced classes.
-In the fourrier space, change some lines from one image slice with lines from other slices.
+In the fourrier space, change some lines from one image slice with lines from other slices [^1].
 ![](/article/images/cardiacQCpipeline/k-space-transformation.jpg)
 <!-- - https://arxiv.org/pdf/1808.05130.pdf -->

 Detection of erroneous planning of 4 chamber view
 - Classification of presence of left ventricular outflow tract (LVOT) in images (246 CMR images from UK Biobank).
-- 5 layer, 2D CNN (LeNet architecture) outperformed other classifiers such as K-Nearest Neigbours, SVM, Random Forest, etc.
+- 5 layer, 2D CNN (LeNet architecture) outperformed other classifiers such as K-Nearest Neigbours, SVM, Random Forest, etc. [^2]
 <!-- - https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8363616 -->

 ## Step 2: Image segmentation